schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 ---

-In this lecture, we are going to see three applications that you can run on a tablet computer, like an iPad, to control your mBot.
-These three applications are called mBlock, mBlockly and Makeblock.
+In this Section, we are going to see three applications that you can run on a tablet computer, like an iPad, to control your mBot.
+These three applications are called **mBlock**, **mBlockly **and **Makeblock**.
 Each one emphasizes a certain aspect of programming and controlling the mBot.
 We are going to demonstrate what each one does so that you can get an idea of how you can use them.

 ### MakeBlock